iondv/framework/docs/en/2_system_description/metadata_structure/meta_security/meta_security.md

 **Dynamic security** - configures the access rights to the system objects for the particular user, under some conditions, while **group dynamic security** is the access rights for the security group.

-Configure the dynamic security rights in the `deploy.json` file, and static security in the `acl/resources-and-roles.yml` file.
+You can configure the dynamic security in the `deploy.json` and the `acl/resources-and-roles.yml` files.
+But for the static security use the `acl/resources-and-roles.yml` file exclusively.

 ### How to form resource identifier?